open-concord/standards/ui.md

 }
 ```

-User modification just covers the addition of server AES keys, so it has the following data:
+Identity modification just covers the addition of server AES keys, so it has the following data:

 ```
 {